denoland/deno_lint/docs/rules/no_empty_interface.md

   age: number;
 }

+// Using an empty interface with at least one extension are allowed.

+// Using an empty interface to change the identity of Baz from type to interface. type Baz = { profession: string };
+interface Foo extends Baz {}

+// Using an empty interface to extend already existing Foo declaration
+// with members of the Bar interface interface Foo extends Bar {}

-// Using an empty interface as a union type is allowed interface Baz extends Foo, Bar {}
+// Using an empty interface as a union type interface Baz extends Foo, Bar {}
 ```